Welcome to the Lincoln College online Meal Booking facility.

 - All MCR members are entitled to dine, at their own expense, twice per week during term.
-MCR members are not permitted to bring a guest unless they fall into one of the following categories: Junior Dean; Warden; Senior Scholar.
+MCR members are not permitted to bring a guest unless they fall into one of the following categories: Junior Dean; Senior Scholar.

 - The Junior Dean, Wardens, and Senior Scholars are entitled to dine at High Table, free of charge, a set number of times during term; the number of meals they are entitled to is specified in their contracts / offer letters.
 Any meals that they take in excess of their free meal entitlement will be charged as for MCR members-at-large.

-- The Junior Dean, Wardens, and Senior Scholars are entitled to bring one guest each to High Table.
+- The Junior Dean and Senior Scholars are entitled to bring one guest each to High Table.
 Guests are charged to their host's battels at the standard rate for High Table.
-(There is a variation on this which applies to the Junior Dean only.)

-- No more than two guests of Wardens and Senior Scholars may be permitted in total.
+- No more than two guests may be permitted in total.
 No more than four MCR members (including Wardens, Senior Scholars, and guests) are permitted to dine at High Table on any single night.

 - The Presidents of the MCR and the JCR are entitled, ex officio, to dine, free of charge, at one Wednesday Guest Night per term as a guest of the Rector, or the Rector's designated Fellow, and in that capacity may exceed the maximum of four cited above.

 - The only nights on which MCR dining of any category is not permitted are those nights designated 'Domus, Guest, Dessert and Sunday nights', which are for Fellows only.